 Preparation for Carstensz Pyramid Climb

-Climbing Carstensz Pyramid, the highest peak in Oceania (16,023ft / 4,884 m), requires familiarity with scrambling and rock climbing skills (including rappelling and jumaring) and comfort with exposure on routes up to 5.8.
+Climbing Carstensz Pyramid, the highest peak in Oceania (16,023 ft./4,884 m), requires familiarity with scrambling and rock climbing skills, including rappelling and jumaring, and comfort with exposure on routes up to 5.8.
 In addition to climbing skills, you need strength endurance and strong cardiovascular conditioning.
 Just because you exercise regularly (four to six times per week) does not mean you have the conditioning needed to reach the summit of the Carstensz Pyramid.
 Plenty of people who have the endurance to run a marathon fail to summit high-altitude peaks.
 Pure cardiovascular fitness is simply not enough.
-This trip requires stamina necessary to trek 4-5 successive days each way to reach the launching point for a summit climb.
-You should build conditioning necessary to ascend two to three,000 feet of elevation on successive days carrying up to 40 pounds.
+This trip requires stamina necessary to trek four to five successive days each way to reach the launching point for a summit climb.
+You should build conditioning necessary to ascend 2,000–3,000 ft. of elevation on successive days, carrying up to 40 lbs.

 Prioritize your training efforts in the following way, assuming that you are in good health and injury- free:

 - Climbing conditioning — pack-loaded uphill hiking, walking, and stair climbing

 - Strength training — for the lower body and core

 - Cardiovascular training — including both aerobic and anaerobic workouts without pack weight

 Most people will need to train specifically for their climb of the Carstensz Pyramid for at least three to four months.
 During your training, you will need to progressively ramp up your hike time, distance and elevation gain (at roughly 10% per week) to safely and effectively build your trekking-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for your trip.
 Below are more details of how to incorporate these four priorities into your program.